ArminBaz/LinearRL/README.md

 ```

 ### Environments
-I made custom gym environments to replicate those typically found in cognitive neuroscience literature.
-Consequently, a lot of the results in the paper also come from such environments. <br> <br>

 Because we are using custom gym environments, you need to install them locally in order for gymansium to recognize them when we are constructing our environment variables.
 To install the environemnts, just run:
 ```bash
 pip install -e gym-env